Data Science

 In the above ROC curve diagram, pay attention to some of the following:

-• Different ROC curves – Different models: There are different curves (red, green, blue) pertaining to different models.
+• Different ROC curves – Different models: There are different curves (red, green, orange, blue, etc) pertaining to different models.
 These models can be different owing to the fact that they could be trained using different hyper parameters.

 • Worse models: The model with ROC curve below red dashed line can be considered as worse than random guessing and should be rejected.